 supervising the work of the engine room ratings.

 The figures below are only a guide.
 Actual salaries may vary, depending on:

 the size of the company or organisation you work for

 the demand for the job.

 Average starting salaries, when qualified, are around £25,000 to £30,000 a year for a junior/fourth engineer officer, rising to about £37,000 for third officer and £54,000 or more for second officer.
 A chief engineering officer can earn up to £70,000 a year or more.
 While at sea, you would have free accommodation and food as well as some transport costs.

-- You would be entitled to good spells of shore leave.
+You would be entitled to good periods of shore leave.

-- In Scotland there are two institutions that run courses for training as a Merchant Navy engineering officer: City of Glasgow College and the University of the Highlands and Islands (NAFC Marine Centre UHI).
+In Scotland there are two institutions that run courses for training as a Merchant Navy engineering officer: City of Glasgow College and the University of the Highlands and Islands.

-- UHI offers the Merchant Navy Cadet Programme (Marine Engineering).
-Entry requirements for Year 1 are 4 subjects at National 4 or 5 including Maths, English and a science subject.
+UHI offers the Merchant Navy Cadet Programme (Marine Engineering).
+Entry requirements for Year 1 are 4 subjects at National 5 including Maths, English and a science subject.

-- There may be transferable skills for those with a mechanical engineering (or similar) degree.
+There may be transferable skills for those with a mechanical engineering (or similar) degree (SCQF Level 9).